denisgulev/gitops-playground/README.md

 The process is similar to the one for the frontend flow.
 When a pull request (PR) is created with changes to the **backend/** directory.
 Upon PR creation, a Terraform Plan (Backend) is automatically executed, evaluating the infrastructure changes without applying them.
 A reviewer can then add a **ready-for-tf-apply** label to the PR, which triggers the Terraform Apply (Backend) workflow to apply the approved changes.

+#### Notes on how deployments works

+A user works on changes in a separate branch; when the changes are finished he creates a PR to the main branch and this operation triggers different actions:
+1. at first the action for **Terraform Plan** is executed (there are separate actions for frontend and backend)
+2. if the plan is successfull and reviewed, then a reviewer can assign the label "ready-for-tf-apply" to the PR
+3. once the label is attached, the corresponding action for **Terraform Apply** process is triggered
+4. if the plan is not accepted by a reviewer, he can leave a comment with the fixes to be done in order for him to accept the changes
+5. after the action with **Terraform Apply** is finished successfully, the merge can be concluded

 ## Frontend Setup

 The static frontend app is described in detail in the following article: